 This section explains how to use and customise Narrator in Windows 11.
 This is a step-by-step guide with pictures of the screens to help.

 2. Press the Narrator shortcut key – by default this is the Capslock or Insert key – and the left or right arrow keys to skip to the previous or next item on the screen.
 Press the same key and Esc to quit the Narrator.
+You can also tap N to skip past any links or L to jump to a list in a web page or document.

 3. When Narrator first launches you may see a note about updates.
 If so, click OK to go through to the Narrator Home screen.
 This includes a quick start guide and a link to the complete guide to Narrator online.